Stellantis/api-standards/api-style-guide.md

 ## Versioning Policies

-API’s are versioned products and MUST adhere to the following versioning principles, as per (SEMVER)[https://semver.org/].
+API’s are versioned products and MUST adhere to the following versioning principles, as per [semantic versionning](https://semver.org/).

 1. API specifications MUST follow the versioning scheme where where the `v` introduces the version, the major is an ordinal starting with `1` for the first LIVE release, and minor is an ordinal starting with `0` for the first minor release of any major release
 3. API endpoints MUST only reflect the major version